zetareticula/astro-blog-custom/src/content/blog/blogpost-5.md

 layout: "../../layouts/BlogPost.astro"
 ---

-## KleverAI's fewer speech command process renders unique navigational tables
+## KleverAI's fewer speech command process, as it renders a  unique navigational prompt

  The work of the current task forces at KleverAI are tailored for Mobile Accessibility needs implementing a Low Vision Accessibility dialog prompt show.